jcouyang/owlet/docs/src/main/tut/Examples.md

 ## Example 4: Select box

-Select box is just like a Map of data
+Select box is just like a Map of data,  it will emit value you select

 <iframe height="400px" frameborder="0" style="width: 100%" src="https://embed.scalafiddle.io/embed?sfid=mHNvMx3/1&layout=v80"></iframe>